 Rapid growth in urban populations, geographical extent of cities and over-burdened health services in African cities, coupled with rising temperatures and Urban Heat Island phenomenon, pose significant public health challenges.
 High ambient temperatures cause considerable morbidity and mortality in urban areas, influenced by temperature gradients, socio-environmental factors and the characteristics of the built environment.
 This project, conducted in Abidjan, Ivory Coast, and Johannesburg, South Africa, will investigate heat exposure risks to develop an Early Warning System for vulnerable groups.

 We will use data science methods, including natural language processing and predictive geospatial analysis, to integrate diverse data streams.
-Potential mediating and confounding factors, such as urban form, differentials in socio-economic status and vegetation indices will be included in exposure-response analyses involving high-resolution climate data and health outcomes.
-The project aims to estimate historical and future heat hazards and develop a predictive model linking heat exposure to health outcomes under a range of emission and development scenarios.
+Potential mediating and confounding factors, such as urban form, differentials in socio-economic status and vegetation indices, will be included in exposure-response analyses involving high-resolution climate data and health outcomes.
+The project aims to estimate historical and future heat hazards and develop a predictive model linking heat exposure to health outcomes under emission and development scenarios.
 Health data will come from cohort and clinical trials in the target cities.

 Various dissemination methods for the early warning system will be explored, including a web-based application.
-The project aligns with DS-I Africa objectives, and may expand to include other Research Hubs and cities across Africa.
+The project aligns with DS-I Africa objectives and may expand to include other Research Hubs and cities across Africa.

+Overview of the Data Management Workflow

+The HE²AT Center's data management process is structured around several critical stages, from data acquisition to sharing and open access.
+The following diagram(Figure 1) provides an overview of this comprehensive workflow, illustrating the relationships between data types, processing steps, and access levels.

+This diagram not only serves as a guide to understanding the flow of data through various phases—such as pre-processing, harmonisation, integration, de-identification, and the transition from restricted data access to open access—but also highlights the stakeholders involved at each stage.
+The diagram encapsulates the framework that will be unpacked and elaborated upon throughout the rest of this document.

+As you progress through the sections that follow, you will see how each part of this framework is addressed in detail.
+This ensures that all processes adhere to the required ethical and legal standards while also promoting data accessibility and reuse.
+This diagram, therefore, acts as a roadmap for navigating the complexities of data management within the HE²AT Center.